 Discharge hoses or pipes

-Unauthorized connections cost all ratepayers more in sanitary sewage treatment costs.
-Stormwater does not need the same level of treatment as sewage does.
-When stormwater enters the sanitary sewer system, it is treated the same as sewage in the system.
+Make sure your sump pump system is not connected to the sanitary sewer system.
+Unauthorized connections cost all ratepayers more in treatment costs.
+Stormwater does not require the same level of treatment as sewage, so any stormwater entering the sewer system costs you more.

-Home drainage inspections
+Further information on Home drainage inspections

 Planning and Development Services